Wednesday, 30 July 2025

 The M365 copilot will respect the Access Controls you have permission to, so Jim in operations won't see Tim's sales figures in a Word document in SharePoint.
 Jim does not have access to the document from the sales site collection.
 Therefore, they can't query Copilot for the data they don't have permission to (done using MS Graph).

-Purview: DLP improves what your users can do, and better governance.
+Purview: DLP improves what your users can do and promotes better governance.
 Ensure M365 copilots are used ethically.

 Understand how users are using your M365 Copilot.